 What to see in Shiraz?

 Shiraz is the city of poetry and perfume.
-In addition to city’s beautiful gardens and monuments, Persepolis, one of the world’s largest and most famous monuments is located nearby.
+In addition to city’s beautiful Persian gardens and monuments, Persepolis, one of the world’s largest and most famous monuments is located nearby.
 This city with all its urban and historical features is a popular destination for domestic and foreign tourists specially In May, when Shiraz becomes an earthly paradise with its spring blossoms.
 In addition to all the attractions of this city, Shirazi people are also among the factors that make tourists interested in traveling to this place – nice, cheerful and hospitable.

 Before visiting this city, read more about the sights of Shiraz and the attractions of the city.